Samsung smartphone placed on a wooden surface outdoors during sunset.

 Camera: Smarter, Not Just Bigger Numbers

-Camera hardware may stay similar on paper, but software is where Samsung is pushing hard.
+Camera hardware might remain similar on paper, but the software is the area where Samsung is pushing the envelope.

 • Faster autofocus